Apple and Raisin Bundt Cake

 Notes

-• Grease the Pan Well: Ensure the bundt pan is well-greased to prevent the cake from sticking.
-After greasing, you can also dust it with a little flour for extra assurance.
+• Grease the bundt pan well to prevent sticking.
+You can also dust it with a little flour for extra assurance.

-• Avoid Overmixing: When combining the wet and dry ingredients, mix until combined to avoid a dense cake.
+• Mix the wet and dry ingredients only until combined to avoid a dense cake.

-• Apple Preparation: Peel and slice the apples thinly to ensure they cook evenly within the cake.
-Distribute them throughout the batter for best results.
+• Peel and slice the apples thinly to ensure they cook evenly within the cake, and distribute them throughout the batter.

-• Cooling Time: Allow the cake to cool in the pan for 10 minutes before transferring it to a wire rack.
-This helps the cake set and reduces the risk of it breaking.
+• Let the cake cool in the pan for 10 minutes before transferring it to a wire rack to reduce the risk of breaking.

-• Caramel Sauce: Make the caramel sauce while the cake is baking to ensure it’s ready by the time the cake is done.
+• Make the caramel sauce while the cake is baking so it’s ready when the cake is done.
 Stir continuously to avoid burning.

 Share it with your friends!